CarVac/MeleeConchRuleset/ruleset.md

 Digital Trigger Output: L or R Digital Outputs

-Analog Input: Any Input device that measures a smoothly-changing value roughly proportional to a physical position or applied force.
+Analog Input: Any Input device that measures a smoothly-changing value roughly proportional to a physical position or applied force

 Half-Range Analog Input (HRAI): any Analog Input device with a default output at the extreme end of its range

-Digitized Half-Range Analog Input (DHRAI): an intermediate digital value changed when a HRAI's value exceeds a constant rising-edge threshold or drops below a constant falling-edge threshold
+Digitized Half-Range Analog Input (DHRAI): an intermediate digital value activated when a HRAI's value exceeds a constant rising-edge threshold and deactivated when it drops below a constant falling-edge threshold

 Full-Range Analog Input: any Analog Input device with a default output not at either end of its range